felleslosninger/tlp-organisation-chart/README.md

 First, **always** make sure you are in the `main` branch, with all changes pulled.

+Secondly, run `pnpm build:chart`.

-Secondly, run `npm whoami` to make sure you are logged in to npm on an account that has access to the digdir organisation.
+Third, run `npm whoami` to make sure you are logged in to npm on an account that has access to the digdir organisation.

 Since the PR we merged contains a version changeset already, we only need to run the publish command.
 Now we are safe to publish the package.
 We will run this commands: